 - Wash the hibiscus leaves, drain and set aside.
 Proceed to wash the orange and peel it.
 This recipe only uses the rind so it is better to use good quality, uncontaminated oranges.
 Using a blender, blend the ginger and pineapple.

 - Add water to a medium-sized pot and allow it to come to a boil then add the monk fruit sweetener.
-Reduce the heat to medium, stir and allow to dissolve.½ cup monk fruit sweetener (optional), 10 cups water
+Reduce the heat to medium, stir and allow to dissolve.½ cup sugar or monk fruit sweetener (optional), 10 cups water

 - Add the hibiscus leaves, ginger, orange peel, cinnamon sticks, and star anise (optional).
 Cover and allow to simmer for 30 minutes, stirring from time to time.2 cups dried hibiscus leaves, ½ piece ginger, 1 peel of an orange, 3 cinnamon sticks, 3 star anise, 1 pineapple